lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

     - This proves the App Key certificate was actually signed by the TPM's AK and is bound to the specific App Key and nonce

 11. **Verifier Fetches TPM Quote On-Demand**
-    - The verifier connects to the rust-keylime agent (over HTTP for localhost agents)
+    - The verifier connects to the rust-keylime agent (over HTTPS/mTLS)
     - It requests a fresh TPM quote using the challenge nonce from SPIRE Server
     - The agent generates a TPM quote containing:
       - Platform Configuration Register (PCR) values showing system state